My Stack

 Postgres is my go-to database.
 Drizzle makes working with Postgres easy, type-safe, and fun.
 I can view and modify my data using Drizzle Studio and run migrations with Drizzle Kit.

-The best part?
-Drizzle works perfectly with TypeScript.
+Drizzle also works perfectly with TypeScript.

-4. AI (v0)
+4. AI (Cursor)

 5. Coding Patterns